Suvink/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-mcp-servers/develop-a-mcp-server.md

     !!! note
         Deploying the service component may take some time.
 Once deployed, the **Development** environment card indicates the **Deployment Status** as **Active**.

 Once you have successfully deployed the service, you can test your server.
-You can view the invoke URL details from the  s**Test** tab in left navigation menu.
+You can view the invoke URL details from the **Test** tab in left navigation menu.

 !!! info
     The path for SSE subscription is **/sse**, and the path for messages is **/messages**.